owasp-web/owasp-web/ADMIN_SETUP.md

 - `/admin/events` - Events listing and management
 - `/admin/events/new` - Create new event
 - `/admin/events/[id]/edit` - Edit existing event

+### Chapter Admins Management
+- On the chapter edit page (`/admin/chapters/[id]/edit`) you can:
+  - Add chapter admins by email (sends invite if user does not exist)
+  - List/remove existing chapter admins
+  - Trigger password reset email for an admin

+Note: API routes require a valid session and use the bearer token automatically from the client.

 ## Security Notes